 What happens if you are granted funding?

-If we grant your proposal, you must follow our general terms and conditions for funding.
+If we grant you proposal you must follow our general terms and conditions for funding.
 The terms include, among other things:

 • That you will sign a special document in which you approve your participation and commit to carrying out the project.

-• That you report how things are going, your costs and achieved results to us during the project period.
+• That you report how things are going, your costs and achievements to us during the project period.

 See our general terms and conditions

-We may also decide to add supplementary special conditions for individual project.
+We may also decide to add additional special conditions for individual project.
 In that case, they will be stated in the decision.

 Could you have to pay back funding?